FernandaBroch/HarryPotterCharacters/README.md

-# HarryPotterCharacters - Backend Challange
+# HarryPotterCharacters - Backend Challenge

 The challenge consistes in an API Rest CRUD to persist a Harry Potter character.
 There is a check if the code of the House informed exists.
 This check consumes an external API.